 More complex projects can call out different texts and images.
 This is called “versioning.”
 It means that the text and images can change for each segment of the market or list.

-For saturation mailings, a process called “walk sequence” is used or the new term of DSF2.
+For saturation mailings, a process called “walk sequence” is used; also known as DSF2.
 This type of processing is only done when the list is for a saturation mailing of a certain area.
 This means that the addresses are processed in the order of the letter carrier’s ‘walk sequence’ in delivering the mail.
 This gives a better postage rate.
 However, around 80% of the list must be localized around a certain zip code to be used.

 By following these three crucial steps in the direct mail data process, you achieve three key operating goals: You improve efficiency, increase accuracy with each direct mail project and s drive down postage costs.